Ontario Hockey League: OHL playoffs and Memorial Cup

 The J. Ross Robertson Cup is awarded annually to the winner of the Championship Series.
 The Cup is named for John Ross Robertson, who was president of the Ontario Hockey Association from 1901 to 1905.

 The OHL playoffs consist of the top 16 teams in the league, 8 from each conference.
 The teams play a best-of-seven game series, and the winner of each series advances to the next round.
 The final two teams eventually compete for the J. Ross Robertson Cup.

-The OHL champion then competes with the winners of the Western Hockey League, the Quebec Major Junior Hockey League, and the host of the tournament to play for the Memorial Cup, which is awarded to the junior hockey champions of Canada.
+The OHL champion then competes with the winners of the Western Hockey League, the Quebec Maritimes Junior Hockey League, and the host of the tournament to play for the Memorial Cup, which is awarded to the junior hockey champions of Canada.
 The host team of the tournament is alternated between the three leagues every season.
-The most recent OHL team to win the Memorial Cup was the Windsor Spitfires in 2017.
+The most recent OHL team to win the Memorial Cup was the London Knights in 2025.

 Memorial Cup champions

-The Memorial Cup has been captured 17 times by OHL/OHA teams since the tournament went to a three-league format in 1972:
+The Memorial Cup has been captured 19 times by OHL/OHA teams since the tournament went to a three-league format in 1972:

 The Cup was also won 16 times by OHA teams in the period between 1945 and 1971: